AwalaApp/specs/rs004-cosocket.md

 ## Introduction

-As a cargo relay binding, CoSocket's objective is to provide the basis for a gateway to exchange cargo with a relayer or another gateway.
+As a cargo relay binding, CoSocket's objective is to provide the basis for a gateway to exchange cargo with a courier or another gateway.

-Gateways and relayers can act as client and servers.
+Gateways and couriers can act as client and servers.
 One of them has to be the server so that the other can connect to it via TCP or a Unix socket, but once communication has been established, they become peers and can send [packets](#packets) to each other indistinctively.

 CoSocket is a [binary protocol](https://en.wikipedia.org/wiki/Binary_protocol) with [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) byte order.